Top 11 Growth Hacks You Need to Survive in 2021

 Making a buzz about your product before the actual launch is a great hack which is being widely adopted nowadays.
 Harry’s, a company which produces shaving products built a landing page which got them 100K pre-launch signups in just 7 days.

-Running a contest, preparing a pre-launch video, and leveraging your very own network to spread the word can help you build a list of prospect customers.
+Running a contest, preparing a pre-launch video, and leveraging your very own network to spread the word can help you build a list of prospective customers.

 Must Read – 25 early launch strategies